fondemen/coreos-swarm-vagrant/readme.md

 set SWARM=ON
 set NODES=4
 set ETCD_TOKEN_URL='https://discovery.etcd.io/XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX'
-vagrant up docker-4
+vagrant up docker-04
 ```
-The ETCD_TOKEN_URL is also stored on etcd_token file on the new host making the ETCD_TOKEN_URL parameter useless for next `vagrant up`.
+The ETCD_TOKEN_URL is also stored on etcd_token file on the new host making the ETCD_TOKEN_URL parameter unnecessary for next `vagrant up`.

 ## Managers ##

 For swarm to be highly available (i.e. survive the loss of the leader node), one needs to add manager nodes.
-Default manager nodes is docker-01 alone.
+Default manager nodes are docker-01, docker-02, and docker-03.
 You can change them using the SWARM_MANAGERS environment variable, e.g. `SWARM=ON NODES=8 SWARM_MANAGERS=docker-1,docker-3,docker-5 vagrant provision`.

 ## Destroying cluster ##